What’s the cost of hiring a new employee? $1,000? $2,000?

 There’s an old saying, “people don’t leave companies, they leave leaders.”
 And that’s especially true for a small company or practice like yours.
 Smaller companies tend to feel a greater impact when an employee quits, and because of that, it can be hard not to take their desertion personally.
 However, it’s important to remain professional in these situations.
 If they were a valued employee, you never know when they might want to come back…or who they might recommend in the future.
 Worse comes to worse, you now have a friend in the industry.
 On that note, always perform an exit interview.
 You might discover that while they love the company, they don’t love their job, and a simple exchange of titles could prevent them from walking away.

 When it comes right down to it, your employees are the heart and backbone of your company.
 There are a million ways to improve your employee retention rates, but it all boils down to hiring the right people and treating them the right way (the golden rule is applicable here).
 If you provide them with a healthy atmosphere, a challenging role, and a fun (yet professional) environment, they’ll provide you with all the productivity and loyalty (not to mention longevity) you could ask for.

 Would you like to receive our Weekly Business Reading emails?
-Sign up in the box above to receive our newsletter and we’ll add you to the list.
+Sign up in the box to the right of this post to receive our newsletter, and we’ll add you to the list.